The longer you wait, the harder it may be to get to where you want to be.

-Here are some tips to get your spending back under control.
+Here are some tips to help get your spending back under control.

-It can be helpful to take a look back at your finances and see where your original budget went wrong.
+Look back at your finances and see where your original budget went wrong.
 Were you too strict, or not strict enough?
-Were there other factors at play?
+Were there other factors at play, such as unexpected costs?

-Analyse your spending over the past few months to see where things haven’t gone as they should.
-It may help to look at each of your spending categories and see whether you met your target for each.
+Reviewing your spending over the past few months can help you see where things haven’t gone to plan.
+You could also look at each of your spending categories to see whether you met your target for each.

-Based on these insights you should be able to better prepare yourself for the future.
-For example, if your original budget had an unrealistic target for spending on food this is something you can change in your revised version.
+Based on these insights, you should be able to better prepare yourself for the future.
+For example, if your original budget had an unrealistic target for spending on food, you could change this in your revised version.

-Think about the reasons you're using a budget and use them to motivate yourself.
-Making sure they’re always front of mind can help to ensure you stay on track.
-You could write down your goals and place them on the fridge so you see them every day or set mini-deadlines to review how close you are to achieving your target.
+Think about the reasons why you're using a budget to help you stay on track.
+You could write down your goals and keep them somewhere visible, like your fridge, as a daily reminder.
+You can also set mini deadlines to review how close you are to achieving your target.

-If you’re wanting to reduce your debt, there are a few different strategies you may be able to use to pay it off faster.
+If reducing your debt is your priority, there are a few ways you could pay it off faster.

 We also have mobile money management tools in our app to help you keep an eye on your spending and stay on top of your finances.
 Not only could they help you keep within your budget and improve spending – they may also help you grow your money and achieve your financial goals.